-Wires and tapes based on the High Temperature Superconductor (HTSC) YBa2Cu3Ox have the potential to improve power electric systems dramatically in respect to low loss design and high power density.
+Wires and tapes based on the High Temperature Superconductors (HTSC) REBa2Cu3Ox (RE = Y, Gd etc.) have the potential to improve power electric systems dramatically in respect to low loss design and high power density.
 The development of these HTSC power applications like motors, transformers or cables require a high current carrying and low cost basic conductor that can be used in magnetic fields.
 Currently HTSC coated conductors (CC) are under development as a very promising 2nd generation HTSC tape that is able to fulfil all the necessary requirements.
 The CC approach is based on depositing epitaxially a HTSC film onto a highly biaxially textured buffered metal tape.
 A very sharp biaxial texture is required since already low-angle grain boundaries reduce significantly the overall critical current density.
-Very good textures, and therefore also nearly single crystalline Jc-values exceeding 106 A/cm at 77 K and in zero field, can be obtained either on biaxially textured buffer layers obtained by ion beam assisted film deposition or on Ni-5at%W metal tapes with a sharp cube texture due to recrystallization after heavy cold rolling [1,2].
-During the last years, Jc was mainly improved by sharpening the substrate texture.
-Our recent investigations, however, demonstrated that for such low-angle grain boundary networks the critical current in magnetic fields is limited by the intrinsic grain properties of the HTSC films and not any more by the low-angle grain boundaries .
+Very good textures, and therefore also nearly single crystalline Jc-values exceeding 106 A/cm2 at 77 K and in zero field, can be obtained either on biaxially textured buffer layers obtained by ion beam assisted film deposition (IBAD) or inclined substrate desposition (ISD).
+Alternatively, buffered Ni-W metal tapes with a sharp cube texture due to recrystallization after heavy cold rolling can be used as templates.
 Since the main application sector of these tapes will be connected with magnetic fields, further improvements of the intrinsic HTSC pinning properties in films used for CCs are required.
-This can be achieved by controlled introduction of nano-scaled artificial defects into the single crystalline Y123 film matrix.
+This can be achieved by controlled introduction of nano-scaled artificial defects into the highly textures Y123 film matrix.